Mzxer/FoxSwiftUI/README.md

 # FoxSwiftUI
-A demo app write by Swit UI
+A demo app write by SwiftUI.
+It took me 8 hours to learn SwiftUI and write this Demo.